vankhangfet/vankhangfet.github.io/_posts/2024-04-28-cloud-native-app.md

 | 3 - Configurations    | Configuration information is moved out of the microservice and externalized through a configuration management tool outside of the code.
 The same deployment can propagate across environments with the correct configuration applied.   |
 | 4 - Backing Services | Ancillary resources (data stores, caches, message brokers) should be exposed via an addressable URL.
 Doing so decouples the resource from the application, enabling it to be interchangeable. |
 |5 - Build, Release, Run | Each release must enforce a strict separation across the build, release, and run stages.
 Each should be tagged with a unique ID and support the ability to roll back.
 Modern CI/CD systems help fulfill this principle. |

 ...

 Chi tiết có thể xem ở link tham khảo phía trên.
+Tài liệu mô tả rất chi tiết về các factor.